OPS-E2E-PPE/VBA-Docs/api/Word.TableOfAuthorities.md

 keywords: vbawd10.chm2321
 f1_keywords:
 - vbawd10.chm2321
-ms.prod: word
 api_name:
 - Word.TableOfAuthorities
 ms.assetid: abd7d600-8b20-0752-4629-8a4f5193dd5d
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # TableOfAuthorities object (Word)

 Represents a single table of authorities in a document (a TOA field).
 The **TableOfAuthorities** object is a member of the **[TablesOfAuthorities](Word.tablesofauthorities.md)** collection.
 The **TablesOfAuthorities** collection includes all the tables of authorities in a document.

 ## Remarks

 Use **TablesOfAuthorities** (Index), where Index is the index number, to return a single **TableOfAuthorities** object.
 The index number represents the position of the table of authorities in the document.
 The following example includes category headers in the first table of authorities in the active document and then updates the table.

 ```vb